zhongeric/WrappedFriendtechShares/README.md

 ## WrappedFriendtechShares
-A simple ERC1155 wrapper around shares of friend.tech
+A simple ERC1155 wrapper around shares of friend.tech.

+Now you can transfer shares to friends, use them in lending pools as collateral, and more :)

 ### Deploy on base